MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Get-Variable.md

 ### System.String

-You can pipe a string that contains the variable name to `Get-Variable`.
+You can pipe a string that contains the variable name to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSVariable

-This cmdlet returns a **System.Management.AutomationPSVariable** object for each variable that it gets.
+By default, this cmdlet returns a **AutomationPSVariable** object for each variable that it gets.
 The object type depends on the variable.

 ### System.Object[]

-When you specify the **ValueOnly** parameter, if the specified variable's value is a collection, `Get-Variable` returns a `[System.Object[]]`.
+When you specify the **ValueOnly** parameter and the specified variable's value is a collection, this cmdlet returns a `[System.Object[]]`.
 This behavior prevents normal pipeline operation from processing the variable's values one at a time.
 A workaround to force collection enumeration is to enclose the `Get-Variable` command in parenthesis.